vedph/pleiades-api/README.md

   - item type: 1 or more from connection, page, event, location, name, news item, place.
   - review status: 1 or more from drafting, pending, pending review, private, published.

-For our primary purpose, the most important search targets geocoding a place name; so it is based on several text fields, eventually combined with tags and spatial data.
+For our primary purpose, the most important search targets geocoding a place name; so it is based on several text fields, optionally combined with tags and spatial data.
 This project is designed so that we can start with a minimal search, whose first purpose is providing a geocoding service from inside another application, and later expand it at will.

 To this end, the first indexing process is very simple: it draws from a set of fields scattered across various tables, all targeting the place entity, like places, features, and locations.
 Each field is internally identified by a short code like e.g. `plttl`, where `pl` is an abbreviation representing a table name (`place`) and `ttl` an abbreviation representing a field name (`title`) in that table.
 This allows filtering the search by including or excluding different fields at will.